The MSc in Management offers an intensive introduction to management theory.

 Alongside your formal classes, we arrange an extensive programme of guest speakers.
 Visitors from large multinational companies, small businesses and public sector organisations lead discussions on issues linked to their own businesses or past experiences.

 This course will give you a broad introduction to all aspects of management, including finance, human resources, operational management, strategy and information management.
-In the Spring Term you'll choose option modules to concentrate your studies on areas which interest you.
-From the Summer Term you'll focus your efforts on a final 8,000-word dissertation.
+You'll choose option modules to concentrate your studies on areas which interest you.
+You'll also focus your efforts on a 10,000-word dissertation or 8,000-word project.

 You can choose to focus your research on a topic that interests you.
 It could be a chance to explore a previous topic in greater depth, or investigate an organisational challenge in an industry close to your heart.
 Recent titles include: